inclusive-teams/the-inclusive-team-tests/README.md

 10. When a woman requests consideration for a personal matter which is unique to women, are those requests honored with the same consideration that a request about a personal matter which is more commonly shared by both women and non-women would be considered?

-As you can see, in this test, we could easily replace "woman" and "women" with any group, like say "homosexuals", "Muslims", "midgets" or "redheads".
+As you can see, in this test, one could easily replace "woman" and "women" with any potentially disadvantaged group, like say "homosexuals", "Muslims", "midgets" or "redheads".

+## Usage

-Our goal should be that no group is disadvantaged and we need to start by applying some basic metrics.
+The goal is for no group to be disadvantaged, so to address that we can start by applying some basic metrics.
 If your company scores 10/10 or even 9/10 on this test, high fives.
 That's amazing and rare (though it should be the standard).
 If your company scored 8/10 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your copmany.

 Hopefully they come to the interview armed with this test.